What (and who) is TVA in Memphis?

 In 1970, TVA’s Office of Information debuted a quarterly magazine, Tennessee Valley Perspective, for employees and retirees to report and interpret the changing nature of the region.
-The goal of this new publication was “to highlight the region’s uniqueness, vitality, strengths, and problems and to help create a common awareness for its needs and opportunities.”

 A few questions and answers with Mark Yates, TVA’s regional vice president for the West Region.